awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 Doing this will make sure that `createCertificateAndKey() would not execute since a certificate is already available.`
 ```

+## Provide Hardware Entropy Source

+In the mbedTLS version, the SDK uses /dev/urandom on Unix and CryptGenRandom API on Windows to get a strong entropy source.
+On some systems, these APIs might not be available.
+So, it's **strongly suggested** that you bring your own hardware entropy source.
+To do this, you need to follow these steps:

+1. Uncomment `MBEDTLS_ENTROPY_HARDWARE_ALT` in configs/config_mbedtls.h
+2. Write your own entropy source implementation by following this function signature: https://github.com/ARMmbed/mbedtls/blob/v2.25.0/include/mbedtls/entropy_poll.h#L81-L92
+3. Include your implementation source code in the linking process

 ## DEBUG
 ### Getting the SDPs
 If you would like to print out the SDPs, run this command: